ironiamison/neural-octopus-w-friends/docs/overview/platform.md

 # Platform Overview

-Neural Octopus is a revolutionary trading platform that combines three key elements: a high-performance DEX, advanced AI trading signals, and an engaging gamification system.
+Papermemes is a revolutionary trading platform that combines three key elements: a high-performance DEX, advanced AI trading signals, and an engaging gamification system.

 ## Core Components